Ebonwumon/CMPUT301-as1/README.md

   * If you have more than one counter you can use the previous/next buttons to switch your view to those other counters

 Some notes: There is no data-validation done on the JSON.
 If the user manually enters the filesystem and edits the stored JSON files, there will be breakage/crashes.
 Don't do that.
+Also note, if you zero a counter, the logs will persist.
+This is intentional behaviour because just because you reset a counter doesn't mean the statistics of when you incremented it aren't valuable

 ##Class Responsibilities##